Situka: Production

 Production of Situka started in 2015 and in May of the same year, the movie was released at the National Theater, Kampala, with the producer and director Hannington Bugingo praising Bobi Wine as the best Ugandan actor.
 It was shot on location on Kalangala island district and Masese, Jinja district.
 Bobi Wine read through the movie script once on the first day of shooting.
-The film was produced with the support of youth advocacy NGO Twaweza, with the aim of spreading the message that youths should take action on issues that affect them.
+The film was produced with the support of the youth advocacy NGO Twaweza, with the aim of spreading the message that youths should take action on issues that affect them.